Commencement

 Applying to Graduate

-To participate in commencement, students must apply for graduation through the Student Administration System no later than the fourth week of the semester they hope to graduate.
+To participate in commencement, students must apply for graduation through the Student Administration System.
 Students must also submit a plan of study for all majors/minors they are completing at the time of graduation.
+Additional information on applying to graduate is available on the Student Preparation section of the University’s commencement website.

 For more information, please contact your academic advisor or make an appointment with the CLAS Academic Services Center.